LeftPress is a non-profit organisation dedicated to the promotion of socialist literature.

-This PA system is suitable for a room, forum, or rally (up to 5,000 people) .
-The PA can be hired at $35 a time and the larger system for $50 (plus an extra $10 if you wish a LeftPress member to bring it to the rally/meeting).
+The PAs can be hired at $35 a time and the larger system for $50 (plus an extra $10 if you wish a LeftPress member to bring it to the rally/meeting).
 A deposit may be required.
-The PA has input jacks (dins and three prong) for a second microphone , musical instruments, etc. It has an output jack (large din plug) for clear recording of the rally.
+The PA has input jacks (dins and three prong) for a second microphone, musical instruments, etc. It has an output jack (large 3.5mm plug) for clear recording of the rally.
 USB recordings can be supplied if the USB stick is supplied.

 After the Waterfront – the workers are quiet by the LeftPress Collective is available online!

 Information about and links to LeftPress Books can be found on the blogroll on the side of this website.

 Some of the books can be ordered by writing to LeftPress at PO Box 5683 West End, Qld 4101 Australia or firstname.lastname@example.org